bitnami/charts/bitnami/harbor/README.md

 ## Upgrading

+### To 25.0.0

+This major updates the used PostgreSQL version to 17.2.
+This version is not compatible with previous versions of the database.
+To upgrade, follow the instructions in the [official documentation](https://www.postgresql.org/docs/17/upgrading.html).

 ### To 24.1.0

 This version introduces image verification for security purposes.
 To disable it, set `global.security.allowInsecureImages` to `true`.
 More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).

+### To 24.0.1

+This version updates the PostgreSQL version to 14.x.
+Follow the [official instructions](https://www.postgresql.org/docs/14/upgrading.html) to upgrade to 14.x.

 ### To 24.0.0

-This major updates the PostgreSQL subchart to its newest major, 16.0.0, which uses PostgreSQL 17.x.
-Follow the [official instructions](https://www.postgresql.org/docs/17/upgrading.html) to upgrade to 17.x.
+This major updates the PostgreSQL subchart to its newest major, 16.0.0, but does not update the used PostgreSQL version.

 ### To 23.0.0